PairSem: LLM-Guided Pairwise Semantic Matching for Scientific Document Retrieval: Experiment

 \subsubsection{\textbf{Analysis on pair generation}}

-Table~\ref{tab:statpair} reports statistics on pair generation with \texttt{GPT-4.1-mini} for the ChemLit-QA corpus.
+Table~\ref{tab:statpair} reports statistics on pair generation for the ChemLit-QA corpus.
 For each step in \S\ref{Sec:4.1}, we present the time required for LLM generation (Time), the corresponding API costs (Cost), and the output statistics (Output).
 From 1,528 documents, \method constructs sets of 3,352 entities (merged from 5,032) and 2,813 aspects (merged from 4,649), and generates 21.86 pairs per document on average.
 It is worth noting that the average number of generated pairs is substantially increased when the pair generation is augmented with candidate entities and aspects (13.55 $\rightarrow$ 21.86).
-This finding shows that candidate-augmented pair generation addresses two key challenges in zero-shot pair generation: it grounds the pairs in synonym-merged sets and also prevents LLMs from missing relevant pairs.
 Figure~\ref{fig:statpair} further presents the histogram of the number of unique aspects linked to each entity in the corpus.
 Among the 3,352 entities, more than half are associated with more than two aspects, and the average number of unique aspects per entity is 6.75.
 This supports our motivation for generating pairwise semantics rather than relying on flat entity sets.